dmiau/Personalized-Compass/Compass[transparent]/README.txt

 -------------------------------------------------------------------
 ***** Done
 - snapshot message should not accept touch-edit [8:42AM]
+- integrate data selector with the location table [9:46AM]
+- centralize .kml and .snapshot saving [10:47]
+- when the study mode is off, landmark lock should be disabled [11:04AM]
+- study snapshot detail -> crash [11:18AM]
+- clea up self.model->lockLandmarks (use manual selection instead) [11:28AM]
+- add home red box [11:58AM]

 ***** ToDo
 - Snapshot loading is too slow on iOS